-Centre may review sedition law in Winter Session of Parliament, attorney general tells Supreme Court
+Centre may look into sedition law in Winter Session of Parliament, attorney general tells SC

 The court will next hear the case in the second week of January.

-The central government might review the colonial-era sedition law in the Winter Session of Parliament, Attorney General R Venkataramani told the Supreme Court on Monday, reported ANI.
+The central government might look into the colonial-era sedition law in the Winter Session of Parliament, Attorney General R Venkataramani told the Supreme Court on Monday, reported ANI.

 Venkataramani made the submission to a bench comprising Chief Justice UU Lalit and Justices Ravindra Bhat and Bela M Trivedi, which is hearing a batch of petitions seeking to scrap the sedition law.